threekeytherapy/threekeytherapy.com/_pages/drafts.md

 * [How can it help you?](#how-can-it-help-you)
 * [Practical](#practical)

+# old bio info

+In my work, whether through individual therapy, group workshops, or institutional reforms, I strive to create spaces for vulnerable exchange.
+My goal is to foster mutual understanding, compassion, and better collaboration.

 # Old treatment page

 Manuvision treatments focus on releasing the tension at the root of emotional, mental and physical blockages.